-New Zealand and Regional Team Manager for Crown Forest Rental Trust where he was responsible for Tāmaki Makaurau, Te Moana Nui a Toi, and Hauraki rohe.
-Before becoming an elected trustee on the Rūnanga, Kani engaged in a six-month secondment with the Rūnanga where he was both in charge of the commercial arm of the comprehensive settlement for Te Rūnanga o Ngāti Manawa.
-Currently, Kani is a Senior Implementation Adviser – Māori Partnerships, at the Ministry for Primary Industries.
+Kani was in the New Zealand Police for 19 years before becoming a Housing Service Manager for Housing New Zealand.
+Kani then moved onto Crown Forest Rental Trust where he became the Regional Team Manager for the CNI, Tamaki Makaurau, Te Moana Nui a Toi and Hauraki rohe.
+Before becoming an elected Trustee on the Rūnanga, Kani had a 6-month secondment with the Rūnanga where he oversaw the Commercial arm of the comprehensive settlement for Te Rūnanga o Ngāti Manawa and a director in the Tukia Investment Group which was the commercial arm of CNI Holdings.

-(Tipapa – Treasurer)
+(Tipapa Marae/Ngai Tokowaru – Treasurer)

-Taiarahia was elected onto Te Rūnanga o Ngāti Manawa in 2014 and represents Tipapa Marae.
-Taiarahia is our newly appointed treasurer and brings over 30 years working experience where she has gained skills in areas of Māori land administration,

-operation of governance bodies, office management, and financial and strategic planning.
+Taiarahia was elected onto Te Rūnanga o Ngāti Manawa in 2014 by her Marae Tipapa.
+Taiarahia brings with her over 30 years working experience where he has gained skills in areas of Maori Land administration, Operations of governance bodies, Office Management, Financial and Strategic Planning.

-She has also been involved in helping whānau members through Maori Land Court processes, Treaty claims, and has contributed to post-settlement governance structures and strategic planning; she was also a trustee on the Ahu Whenua Trust.
-Currently, Taiarahia lives in Rotorua where she is a Share Registry Manager at Deloitte.
+She has also been involved in helping whanau members through Maori Land Court processes, Treaty Claims, contributed to post-settlement governance structures and strategic planning and was a trustee on the Ahu Whenua Trust.
+Currently, Taiarahia is living in Rotorua where she is a Share Registry Manager at Deloitte, Rotorua.

 John was born and bred and grew up in Murupara around all our marae in Ngati Manawa (NM).
 John is the longest serving trustee elected to the Runanga, of the current three serving trustees appointed by Moewhare Marae.